Child Care Certificate Programs

 - Demonstrate an understanding of ways in which gender stereotypes affect early childhood development

-- Demonstrate an understanding of the milestones associated with the development of empathy in young children
+- Demonstrate an understanding of the social and emotional developmental milestones associated with the development of empathy in young children

 - Identify appropriate strategies for promoting and reinforcing prosocial behavior in the early childhood environment